onur-zengin/python-cisco-iosxr/README.md

 Else, if at any time;

+    - __Usable PNI egress capacity is present on the local router

+    __AND__

-    - __Usable PNI egress capacity is present on the local router and the ratio of the actual PNI egress to usable PNI egress capacity is smaller than the risk factor:__
+    the ratio of the actual PNI egress to usable PNI egress capacity is smaller than the risk factor:__

     __AND__